 Half of marketing is experimentation.

 Because of this, blind trial-and-error marketing is fading away.
 But that doesn’t mean experimentation is.
-In other words, throwing every kind of pasta at every kind of wall and seeing what sticks isn’t necessary in 2019.
+In other words, throwing every kind of pasta at every kind of wall and seeing what sticks isn’t necessary.
 But you probably still need to experiment with two specific types of pasta at one style of wall for starters.

 Here’s what a modern-day marketing campaign might look like: